SaaS Technology Stack That You Should Pay Attention To in 2024

 In addition to SaaS (Software as a Service), there are the terms Infrastructure as a Service (IaaS) and Platform as a Service (PaaS).

 IaaS means that the vendor provides infrastructure to the user through the cloud.
 This includes servers, networks, virtualization, and data storage.
 The user can access an API or dashboard while the infrastructure is leased.
 One of the drawbacks of IaaS is that it requires careful management to ensure the infrastructure meets specific product requirements.
+For insights into managing infrastructure effectively, check out our article on data dashboard development.

 The tenant manages things like the operating systems, applications, and middleware, while the vendor provides the hardware, network, hard disks, storage, and servers.
 The vendor is also responsible for troubleshooting and repairing the hardware.